-The core of the project is the Central Risc-KIT Db.
-The limit of the system is marked by the blue rectangle, including the Database, a web tool and a GeoServer.
+The core of the project is the Central Risc-KIT Db, that is hosted on the Deltares Open Earth Platform.
+The limit of the RiscKIT Tool system is marked by the blue rectangle, including the web tool and a GeoServer.
+The limit of Open Earth platform is the green rectangle, hosting the svn server, the Thredds Data Server and a Postgree/PostGIS database server.

-The database can be feed by external data sources like ISDR-GAR, CRED or MICORE databases.
+Data of the MICORE database is already hosted in the OpenHeart Platform.

-can interact with the database using the web tool application to insert a new event, localize it and specify all the needed parameters.
+Authorized users, till the end of RISC-KIT only the Case Study Site managers, can interact with the database using the web tool application to insert a new event, localize it and specify all the needed parameters.

 Georeferenced data can also be published through an Open Source GeoServer using WMS and WFS Standard: this allows external users to ingest collected data in their own GIS applications.

-One daemon process is dedicated to the scheduled export process, using svn protocol, for the benefit of the Deltares OpenEarth platform, using the supported csv file format; this will permit the widespread availability of the data in the external research community.
+Uploaded raw data will be published, using svn protocol, on the Deltares OpenEarth platform; this will permit the widespread availability of the data in the external research community.

 On demand, data could also be exported in a XML file format, derived by the scheme defined by European Commission for the floods directive.
+Resources about the floods directive can be obtained at this address:

+http://icm.eionet.europa.eu/schemas/dir200760ec/resources

+The Floods Directive Reporting Schema, defined in the “Document No.2: Floods Directive reporting: User Guide to the reporting schema v5.0”, mainly defines a n-n relation between events and locations; other tables are dedicated to the description and characterization of the consequences of the event, including informations about Human health and Social, Enviroment, Cultural Heritage, Economic Activity.

 System Design